Solar&Planetary LtE Now for CMO/ISMO #26 (CMO #400)

 Very fine.
 Reiichi, again many thanks for the translation !

-For the next issue, I think that I will wrote a
+For the next issue, I think that I will wrote a flash-back note, to

 study how the Alba cloud was visible in 2010.
 Just to see if there were